askainet/grafanacon2026-alloy-in-action/README.md

 ### Verify Your Work

 1. Open **Grafana** at http://localhost:3000
-2. Go go the dasbhaord the **Mission Control Overview** dashboard.
+2. Go to the dashboard **Mission Control Overview** dashboard.
+<img width="2502" height="1407" alt="image" src="https://github.com/user-attachments/assets/000ff34f-3869-4744-a604-211f84587f90" />

 The Traces panel at the bottom should now show data.
-<img width="2502" height="1407" alt="image" src="https://github.com/user-attachments/assets/000ff34f-3869-4744-a604-211f84587f90" />

 <img width="2512" height="1411" alt="image" src="https://github.com/user-attachments/assets/33dc061c-b87f-4c77-b4d5-4947509d5f65" />

-3. When you click on one the traces, you can see the full breakdown of what happened and how long it took
+3. When you click on one of the traces, you can see the full breakdown of what happened and how long it took.

 <img width="2511" height="1414" alt="image" src="https://github.com/user-attachments/assets/21b3c77c-c918-4e77-bb7f-b7969da3485a" />

 ## Logs